From the World Heritage inscription:

 Finally, I showed up on a Monday, the one day of the week when their museum was closed.

 The Abbey of Lorsch is very historic and probably worth a short visit if you are traveling south of Frankfurt.
-However, it wont be worth visiting until 2014 when they have completed their work.
+However, it won’t be worth visiting until 2014 when they have completed their work.

 I’m going to create a new list of world heritage sites I intend to revisit and Lorsch is going to be at the top of my list.

-The Abbey and Altenmünster of Lorsch is a cultural UNESCO World Heritage Site in Lorsch, Germany.
+The Abbey and Altenmünster of Lorsch are a cultural UNESCO World Heritage Site in Lorsch, Germany.
 It is recognized by UNESCO as one of few and rare surviving monuments from the Charlemagne era.
 The abbey, which is the primary feature of this UNESCO site, was founded in the year 764.
 It served as the proprietary church and monastery of the state during that time.
 Meanwhile, it was also a pilgrimage place since the body of Saint Nazarius was located in the abbey and monastery.

 About Abbey and Altenmunster of Lorsch

-The Abbey and Altenmünster of Lorsch was inscribed in 1991 into the list of UNESCO World Heritage Sites in Germany.
+The Abbey and Altenmünster of Lorsch were inscribed in 1991 into the list of UNESCO World Heritage Sites in Germany.
 Prior to being added to the list, it was deferred a couple of times (once in 1989 and another in 1990).

 When you visit this site, the monumental entrance known as “Torhall” is what will greet you.
 It will also provide a glimpse of the architectural landscape during the Carolingian era.
 It is a reminder of the grandeur of the past by the time when the abbey was initially founded.
 The height of the monastery was during the year 876 since it became the burial place for the Carolinian kings.
 In fact, Louis II the German was also buried at this abbey.